microfarad-de/nastia-server/README.md

 In order to install this package, please copy the contents of the _opt_ directory to your linux file system, also please copy the cron, logrotate and systemd service configuration files into the respective _etc_ sub-directories.
 Finally, set the parameters within the main configuration file under _/opt/nastia-server/etc/nastia-server.conf_ according to your desired settings.

-Feel free to use and distribute the contents of this software package according to the _GNU General Public License v3.0_.
-I hope that you find this package useful.
+Feel free to use and distribute the full contents of this package or parts of it according to the _GNU General Public License v3.0_.
+I hope that you find it useful.